Highly Available MySQL for OpenStack

-Jacob is a lead solutions architect for the Rackspace private cloud.
-Having been at Rackspace well over five years, Jacob enjoys the technical challenges, working with brilliant people and helping customers.
+Jacob is a Principal Solutions Architect for the Rackspace Private Cloud.
+Having been at Rackspace well over seven years, Jacob enjoys the technical challenges, working with brilliant people and helping customers.

 Attendance numbers do not account for private attendees.
 Get there early!

 You may not be able to get back in if this is full.